BenediktAlkin/SongTaggerForSpotify/README.md

   * e.g. combine Spotify's "Top 50" playlists, remove duplicates and songs you already know
 ![Combine charts example](https://github.com/BenediktAlkin/SpotifySongTagger/blob/main/Examples/combine%20charts.png)

+## Backup/Restore/Delete your Tags/PlaylistGenerators
+All data is stored in a local database called <SPOTIFY_USERNAME>.sqlite which is located either in "C:\Users\<WINDOWS_USER>\AppData\Roaming\Song Tagger for Spotify" (if you installed the program) or in the directory where your portable version was extracted.
+* Backup by copying this file somewhere (cloud, external storage, ...)
+* Restore your data by copying this file into the same directory on a new machine
+* Delete all your data by simply deleting this file

 ## Limitations
 * Playlist folders are [not supported](https://developer.spotify.com/documentation/general/guides/working-with-playlists/#folders)
   * Existing playlists can only be viewed unorganized